Satun Entry Requirements

 Required Vaccinations

-• Yellow Fever - required if arriving from countries with risk of transmission
+• Yellow fever - only if arriving from affected countries

 Recommended Vaccinations